 The New Testament can be divided into four logical sections.
 The four gospels describe the life and teachings of Jesus.
 The book of Acts describes how the Disciples understood and implemented the teaching of Jesus.
 The epistles provide additional teaching for the new churches.
 Finally, the book of Reveletion offers some hints at the future.

 The modern Feeler message inviting unbelievers into the Christian church is essentially that ``God loves you and has a wonderful plan for your life.''
 I call this particular one ``The Gospel According to Bill Bright,'' but virtually every evangelistic message from Billy Graham down to the smallest rural church in the Bible Belt is fundamantally the same.
-This focus on God's love has little or no basis in Scripture.
+This focus on God's love has no basis in Scripture.
 The word ``love'' is completely absent from every record of the early church's evangelistic efforts.
 The Apostle Paul, writing to Christians (not unbelievers) in the young churches often mentions love and (to a lesser degree) relationships, but not significantly more often than he writes about Truth, Justice and Righteousness.
 Jesus taught his disciples (and Nicodemus, at the time arguably an unbeliever) about relationships and love, but only in a few chapters of John's gospel.
 The rest of his teaching is about Truth, Justice and Righteousness.